jbloomlab/Vacc_Rabbit_Sera_MAP/README.md

 # High-resolution mapping of the neutralizing and binding specificities of polyclonal rabbit serum elicited by HIV trimer immunizations
-Adam S. Dingens, Payal Pratap, Keara Malone, Thomas Ketas, Sarah Hilton, P.J Klasse, John Moore, Andrew Ward, Jesse D. Bloom (and likely others)
+Adam S. Dingens, Payal Pratap, Keara Malone, Thomas Ketas, Sarah K. Hilton, Christopher Cottrell, P.J Klasse, John Moore, Andrew Ward, Jesse D. Bloom

 We performed mutational antigenic profiling of BG505 SOSIP trimer vaccinated rabbit serum, provided by John Moore and PJ Klasse.
 In collaboration with Payal Pratap and Adrew Ward's group, we also performed emPEM with these matched sera samples.
 This analysis focuses only on the mutational antigenic profiling data.